Table of contents

 What are Shopify Product Variants?

 If your product comes in more than one option, you add variants for it such as size and color.
 Each combination of those options can be a different variant for that product, for e.g Small, Blue T-shirt, Medium, Blue T-shirt, or Large, Blue T-shirt.

-On Shopify, you can see a list of all product variants on the product detail page and can manage the inventory for each of these from the Inventory page.
+On Shopify, you can see a list of all variants on the product detail page and can manage the inventory for each of these from the Inventory page.

-The Different Types of Product Variants: What Can They Do For You?
+Different Types of Product Variants: What Can They Do For You?

-By adding the barcode for each product with a different set of product variants, you can increase conversion rates.
+By adding the barcode for each product with a different set of variants, you can increase conversion rates.

-Product variants are a great way to manage inventory.
-For example, if you’re selling t-shirts on your store, the product page will not show the total number of t-shirts in stock.
+Product variations are a great way to manage inventory.
+For example, if you’re selling t-shirts in your store, the product page will not show the total number of t-shirts in stock.
 Instead, it will show how much of each bundle variant is available.
 So if the user is checking out a pink t-shirt in size Small, it will show only how much of that specific type is available.